danieldietrich/typelevel/README.md

 <br/>
 <br/>

-**TypeLevel** shifts the work from the TypeScript runtime to the compiler.
-Developers benefit from faster page loads and reduced provider costs when compiling their code to JS. **TypeLevel** provides a highly composable type level language and tests at compile time.
+**TypeLevel** pushes energy from the JavaScript runtime to the TypeScrip compiler. **TypeLevel** offers a highly composable type level API and tests at compile time.
+Developers benefit from faster page loads and reduced provider costs, the compiler erases the types.

 ## Usage